 1848: Beginning of the “The Third French Revolution” which replaced Citizen King Louis Philippe with the Second Republic.

-1850: Birthdate of Isaac L Rice.
-The German born Rice taught at Columbia University and is the namesake for its Rice Stadium.
-As a businessman he played a key role in the development of submarines.
-He was a famous chess player and the inventor of the Rice Gambit.
+1850: In Bavaria, Meier Rice and Fanny Sohn gave birth to Columbia trained attorney Isaac Leopold Rice, the husband of Julia Hynemann Barrnett, the Columbia lecturer and namesake for Rice Stadium who as a businessman played a key role in the development of submarines and was a famous chess player known as the inventor of the Rice Gambit.

 1852: Martin Beir, the secretary and treasurer of the Milton Clark Company, an insurance agency in Rochester, NY married 17 year old Clara Hirsch, the daughter of Wolf and Eva Hirsch.
 (Clara passed away at the age of 39 and Beir never remarried.
 In 1898, he was chosen to head B’nai B’rith for the state of New York.